Vertical Jump - How to increase vertical jump?

 Athletes with no previous conditioning exercise experience needs to

 remember to take a very slow start.
-A beginner absolutely should not do any
+A beginner absolutely should not

 high impact plyometrics, like hurdle jumps or excessive weight lifting.